-Southeast Technical Institute offers students three scholarship opportunities: Build Dakota Scholarships, Southeast Tech Scholarships and CTE Academy Scholarships.
+Southeast Technical College offers students three scholarship opportunities: Build Dakota Scholarships, Southeast Tech Scholarships and CTE Academy Scholarships.

 Start building your career here, and learn which programs are eligible for this full-ride scholarship.